 M87 is a supergiant elliptical galaxy that's a prominent member of the Virgo cluster of galaxies.
-It's one of the largest and most luminous galaxies known and a strong source of radiation, particularly radio and X-ray emissions.
-At the centre of M87 is a supermassive black hole with a jet of extremely energetic plasma extending outwards for at least 5000 light-years.
+It's one of the largest and most luminous galaxies known and a strong source of electromagnetic radiation, particularly radio and X-ray emissions.
+At the centre of M87 is a supermassive black hole from which a jet of extremely energetic plasma extends outwards for at least 5,000 light-years.
 The galaxy is therefore an interesting object for both professional and amateur astronomers alike.

-With an apparent magnitude of +8.6, M87 is the second brightest of the Virgo cluster galaxies; only M49 at mag. +8.4 is brighter.
-On dark moonless nights it's visible with 7x50 or 10x50 binoculars, appearing as a faint hazy patch of light.
-The galaxy was one of eight discovered by Charles Messier on March 18, 1781.
-On this day he also re-discovered fine globular cluster M92.
+With an apparent magnitude of +8.6, M87 is the second brightest of the Virgo cluster galaxies.
+Only M49, at mag. +8.4, is marginally brighter.
+On dark moonless nights, M87 is visible with 7x50 or 10x50 binoculars, appearing as a faint hazy patch of light.
+This galaxy was one of eight discovered by Charles Messier on March 18, 1781.
+He also re-discovered fine globular cluster, M92, on the same day.

 M87 lies at the heart of the Virgo cluster.
 It can be found by imagining a line connecting Denebola (β Leo - mag. +2.1) with Vindemiatrix (ε Vir - mag. +2.8).
 Just over half way along this line is M87.
-Faint elliptical galaxy M89 is positioned just over a degree east of M87 with galaxy pair M84/M86 located 1.5 degrees northwest of M87.
+Faint elliptical galaxy M89 is positioned just over a degree east of M87 with the galaxy pair M84/M86 located 1.5 degrees to the northwest.

 The Virgo galaxies are best seen during the months of March, April and May.

-Through a 80mm (3.1-inch) scope M87 appears as a fuzzy elliptical ball of light that's brighter towards the centre.
-Even with larger scopes the galaxy remains essentially featureless although much easier to detect.
-It has no distinctive dust lanes and diminishes in luminosity with distance from the center.
-The jet is far too faint to be observed with most backyard scopes, although it has been reportedly observed with extremely large amateur scopes under excellent conditions.
-It is much easier to image or photograph.
+Through 80mm (3.1-inch) scopes, M87 appears as a fuzzy elliptical ball of light that's brighter towards the centre.
+Even with larger scopes it's essentially featureless, although much easier to detect.
+Its luminosity decreases from the core outwards and no distinctive dust lanes can be seen.
+The famous jet is far too faint to be observed with most backyard scopes, although it has been spotted with extremely large amateur reflectors under excellent conditions.
+However, it's much easier to image or photograph.
 Within the same low-power field as M87 are two fainter elliptical galaxies, NGC 4476 and NGC 4378.

 M87 spans 8.3 x 6.6 arc minutes of apparent sky.
-It's located 53.5 million light-years distant, which corresponds to a spatial diameter of 130,000 light-years and is estimated to contain a trillion stars.
-The only supernova recorded for in M87 occurred in February 1919, but was not detected until 1922 when photographic plates were examined.
-The maximum brightness was estimated at +11.5.
+It's located 53.5 million light-years away, which corresponds to a spatial diameter of 130,000 light-years.
+The galaxy is estimated to contain a trillion stars.
+To date, the only supernova recorded in M87 occurred in February 1919, but was not detected until 1922 when photographic plates were examined.
+The maximum brightness was estimated at magnitude +11.5.

-Orbiting M87 are an extremely large number of globular clusters of which at least 12,000 have been identified.
-For comparison our Milky Way galaxy contains only 200.
+Orbiting M87 is an extremely large number of globular clusters of which at least 12,000 have been identified.
+For comparison, our Milky Way galaxy contains only about 200.

-The galaxy is also referred to as Virgo A.
+M87 is sometimes referred to as Virgo A.